 An available “Aero Cap” and “Cooling Fin” ring are also asymmetrical and directional.

-The cap, is the simpler of the two pieces: a wide flat cover to replace the standard cap.
-It barely reaches the vent holes on the wheel face, and covers only the air-tight wheel mounting nuts and hub relief.
-Given that, and despite good-looking directional cut outs on the caps face, it likely only functions to reduce drag in comparison to the standard cylindrical centrecap,
+The cap is the simpler of the two pieces: a wide flat cover to replace the standard cap.
+It barely reaches the vent holes on the wheel face and covers only the air-tight wheel mounting nuts and hub relief.
+Given that, and despite good-looking directional cutouts on the caps face, it likely only functions to reduce drag in comparison to the standard cylindrical center cap.

 The larger Cooling Fin ring though may have real aero effects.
 It claims to provide brake cooling, pulling air from behind the wheel face and under the car outwards to either side of the vehicle.

-It does so with aggressively ramped, directional blades on it’s back side that pull air through the narrow gap between the wheel centre section and the outer shells.
+It does so with aggressively ramped, directional blades on its backside that pull air through the narrow gap between the wheel center section and the outer shells.
 The piece is quite fantastic looking, both front side and back.

-As noted earlier, the C1 wheel debuted in 1985, and available to pair with it, was a carbon fibre steering wheel that carried the same name.
+As noted earlier, the C1 wheel debuted in 1985, and available to pair with it, was a carbon fiber steering wheel that carried the same name.
 Like the wheel, it also had an add-on accessory.
-The steering wheel got a soft foam centre cover and horn button dubbed a “Safety Pad”.
+The steering wheel got a soft foam center cover and horn button dubbed a “Safety Pad”.

 As you would expect, both items commanded a fair bit of yen relative to other products.
-Sales may not have met expectation, or other issues may have been realized.
+Sales may not have met expectations, or other issues may have been realized.
 It appears that production only lasted for one year.
 That makes both C1 products an ultra-rare find today.
-The carbon fibre face of the wheels though, often does not age well, suffering rock chips, cracking and peeling.
+The carbon fiber face of the wheels though, often does not age well, suffering rock chips, cracking, and peeling.
 Finding a set like the one pictured here is a huge challenge.
 Many thanks to Pontus in Sweden for sharing!